pfrilling/oktasdk-php/docs/files/Resources/Base.php.txt

 use Okta\Request as OktaRequest;

 /**
- * Resource base class.
-All resources should extend this class.
+ * Okta resource base class.
+All Okta resources should extend this class.
  */
 abstract class Base
 {